-The Company has reported the impairment losses of the following groups of assets for the consolidated fiscal term under review.
+The Company has reported the impairment losses of the following groups of assets for the fiscal term under review.

-Place Use Туре Impairment loss (Unit: million yen) Sendai City, Miyagi and others Assets held for sale Land 251 3 stores in total (Tatebayashi City, Gunma and others) Store Buildings, structures, and others 185
+Place Use Туре Impairment loss (Unit: million yen) Ibaraki City, Osaka Store Buildings, structures, and others 42

-The Company regards stores, etc. as a basic unit for the minimum unit generating cash flow, and each of the idle assets and the leased assets and the assets held for sale were deemed to be a group of assets separated from other assets, respectively.
+The Company regards stores, etc. as a basic unit for the minimum unit generating cash flow, and each of the idle assets and the leased assets were deemed to be a group of assets separated from other assets, respectively.

-For leased assets and stores of which the market value of land has declined, or those recording continuous operating losses, the book values of such groups of assets and the assets held for sale for which the total future cash flow was below their respective book values were reduced to the recoverable values, and the relevant decreases were recorded as an "Impairment loss" of 185 million yen and a "Loss on liquidation of subsidiaries and associates" of 251 million yen under extraordinary losses.
+For leased assets and stores of which the market value of land has declined, or those recording continuous operating losses, the book values of such groups of assets for which the total future cash flow was below their respective book values were reduced to the recoverable values, and the relevant decreases were recorded as an "Impairment loss" of 42 million yen in Extraordinary losses.

-The "Impairment loss" consisted of 251 million yen for land, 160 million yen for buildings / structures, and 24 million yen for others.
+The "Impairment loss" consisted of 32 million yen for buildings / structures and 10 million yen for others.